carlsborg/rcviz/README.md

 The output file type is derived from the file name.
 Supported types include .dot (graphviz dot file), .png (png image), .svg (vector graphic)

 ## example

+Output for recursive Fibonacci function and for a Recursive Descent parse can be found on this [blog post](https://zvzzt.wordpress.com/2014/05/03/python-recursion-visualization-with-rcviz)

 ```python
 from rcviz import callgraph, viz